 Enabling strategies for efficient delivery, better customer experience, and participation in energy efficiency programs are covered in the Finance and Marketing sections.
 Workforce development is addressed in the main text and covers initiatives for training, education, and awareness.
-A list of measures and incentives can be found in Section 0.
+A list of measures and incentives can be found at the end of this Attachment.
 The Company will continue to engage in pilots, demonstrations, and assessments; please refer to Attachment 8 for a detailed scope and list for each pilot, demonstration, and assessment proposed for the 2022 Energy Efficiency Plan.